waleedhad/AudioMuse-AI-cuda_12.2/README.md

 **Important version**
 * **0.1.5-alpha** - Last version with the use of Sqlite and Celery.
 Only 1 worker admitted.
   * To deploy you can download the source code from here and use the appropriate deployment.yaml example: https://github.com/NeptuneHub/AudioMuse-AI/releases/tag/v0.1.5-alpha
+* **v0.3.4-beta** - First version that start to store also embeding in the database.
+If you pass to this version the analysis will re-scan the entire library

 ## **Workflow Overview**